curateteaching/digitalpedagogy/keywords/online.md

 The Daily Create involves daily activities that help faculty and students remain actively engaged and present in a course.
 Daily Create activities like these can minimize feelings of interpersonal distance by motivating continuous participation.
 Daily Create activities are brief and have low barriers to entry; the key is to provide easy and interesting ways for students to remain engaged, thus contributing to the eventness of the course.

 REBECCA: This is a nice example of social presence.
-Do you want to connect to Henry Jenkins on participatory culture?
+Do you want to connect to Henry Jenkins' definition of participatory culture?
 You characterize these activities in the terms he uses to define such a culture.
 Also, note the personal element—connecting learning to personal life by sharing photos and poems that are relevant for student.
-This example also moves outside of the LMS into physical world.
-There is nice modeling by the instructor.
-This is another one where the artifact could be this particular assignment and then the annotation could point to the larger collection of assignments.
+This example also moves outside of the LMS into the physical world.
+There is nice modeling by the instructor in the image shared.
+This is another case where the artifact could be this particular assignment and then the annotation could point to the larger collection of assignments.

 ### Introduction to Still Photography syllabus
 ![screenshot](images/Online-stillphotography-syllabus.png)